ABZ187/WhatsApp-Payment-reminder-sending-bot/README.md

 ### MUST DO

--Sign in into WhatsApp web throufh your default browser.
+-Sign in to WhatsApp web through your default browser.

--Change the file directory of excel file in the program to where excel file is saved in your system.
+-Change the file directory of the excel file in the program to where the excel file is saved in your system.

 ### Coloured cells in excel file

 Yellow - ignore the contact.
-Don't send message to it.
+Don't send a message to it.

 Green - Payment received.
-No need to send message.
+No need to send the message.

 Red - Customer has discontinued service

-Blue - Total colection of every month is saved in this row
+Blue - Total collection of every month is saved in this row